Overview

 More information:

-- The objectives for achieving good status of groundwater bodies are detailed in the European Parliament and Council Directive 2000/60/EC.
+- The objectives for achieving optimal groundwater body status are outlined in European Parliament and Council Directive 2000/60/EC.

 - The status of groundwater bodies can be examined in more detail using the map collection below and by reading the status assessment report from 2020 (in Estonian).

-- Core NVZ network monitoring: 54 monitoring stations, monitored four times per year.
+- The core monitoring network: 54 dedicated monitoring stations, monitored four times a year

 Overviews (in Estonian):